Post by Shannon

 Exercise # Category Explanation

-1.375 Lightly Active Light Ex.
+1.2 Sedentary Little or no exercise1.375 Lightly Active Light Ex.
 (1-3 days a wk)

 1.55 Moderately Active Moderate Ex.
 (3-5 days a wk)